Terms & Conditions

 1.2 We do not warrant that the operation of this website will be uninterrupted or error-free, that defects will be corrected, or that this site or the server that makes it available are free of viruses or represent the full functionality, completeness, accuracy or reliability of the materials.
 In no event will we be liable for any loss or damage including, without limitation:

 -loss of profits-indirect or consequential loss or damage-any loss or damages whatsoever

 arising from use, or loss of use of, data, arising out of, or in connection with, the use of this website.

-1.3 Nothing in these terms and conditions shall Pyramid Architectural Designs Ltd for death or personal injury caused by negligence (as such term is defined by the Unfair Contract Terms Act 1977), fraud, misrepresentation as to a fundamental matter or any liability which cannot be excluded or limited under applicable law.
+1.3 Nothing in these terms and conditions shall make Pyramid Architectural Designs Ltd responsible for death or personal injury caused by negligence (as such term is defined by the Unfair Contract Terms Act 1977), fraud, misrepresentation as to a fundamental matter or any liability which cannot be excluded or limited under applicable law.